Bob Marley: One Love: Development

 In June 2018, it was announced that Paramount Pictures was developing a biographical drama film based on the life of singer and songwriter Bob Marley, with Marley's son Ziggy Marley serving as a producer.
 In March 2021, Reinaldo Marcus Green had been hired to direct, with Zach Baylin (who wrote Green's 2021 film King Richard), Frank E. Flowers, and Terence Winter writing the screenplay.
 In February 2022, Kingsley Ben-Adir was cast as the titular character, after an extensive, year-long, and globe-spanning search by the studio.
 In August, Lashana Lynch had joined the cast playing as Bob's wife, Rita Marley.
 In February 2023, Michael Gandolfini, Nadine Marshall, James Norton, and Anthony Welsh had joined the cast.

 Filming

 Principal photography began in December 2022 in London and Jamaica in Kingston, Trench Town, Norman Manley International Airport, Bull Bay and Cane River Falls and wrapped in April 2023.
 The film's title, Bob Marley: One Love, was announced by producer Ziggy Marley at CinemaCon that same month.

 Music

+Kris Bowers composed the film's score.

 In October 2023, it was reported that Kris Bowers had composed the film's score, after working with Green on Monsters and Men (2018) and King Richard.
 On January 26, 2024, American country singer Kacey Musgraves released a cover of the Wailers' "Three Little Birds" (1977), part of the film's soundtrack.
 The soundtrack EP of the film was released on February 14, 2024, by Island Records and Tuff Gong.